atreyeem99/ORCA-keywords/README.md

 - `E(el)` is the total energy from the electronic structure calculation
 - `E(ZPE)` the zero temperature vibrational energy from the frequency calculation
 - `E(rot)` - is the rotational thermal energy
+- `DielecConst 1.` dielectric constant used in calc. of electrostatic